-Continuous monitoring of patients enables continuous treatment adjustments and alerts clinicians when emergencies arise - resulting in better, more personalised treatment and improved clinical outcomes, with fewer clinic visits and greater independence for patients.
+ICON Insights: mHealth Devices Allow for Better Treatments and Clinical Outcomes - Continuous monitoring of patients enables continuous treatment adjustments and alerts clinicians when emergencies arise - resulting in better, more personalised treatment and improved clinical outcomes, with fewer clinic visits and greater independence for patients.

 Patient Centric Monitoring is ICON’s methodology for the design and execution of an adaptive risk based monitoring strategy guided by risk assessment using ICONIK analysis.
 Risk based monitoring in clinical trials is a monitoring approach where activities, resources and technologies are adapted to the risks in the study.
 Patient Centric Monitoring further focuses on the probability of errors that matter in decision making for patients.